Relenting3/words_in_order/README.md

+# Run the dependencies by using the following command
+### `npm i`

 # Run the app by using the following command
 ### `npm start`

-# Launches the test runner
+# Launch the test runner by using the following command
 ### `npm test`